Advancement Services Summit

-CCAE is pleased to welcome members of CUCCIO, (Canadian University Council of Chief Information Officers) to the Advancement Services Summit.
-In their Infinity & Beyond session, the CUCCIO team will share different ways to support your organization and its infrastructure as technology continues to advance at rapid paces.
+CCAE is pleased to welcome Lori MacMullen of CUCCIO, (Canadian University Council of Chief Information Officers) to the Advancement Services Summit.
+In her Infinity & Beyond session, the Lori MacMullen will share different ways to support your organization and its infrastructure as technology continues to advance at rapid paces.
 Being proactive is the name of the game!

 Having data means we can make better decisions, right?
 Not necessarily.
 Having data is only one piece of a bigger puzzle.
 To take advantage of data, we need to build a culture that ensures data is not only available, but also understood, appreciated and used.